Universidad de las Américas Puebla: 2000s

 New Chemical Engineering Laboratories were built.
 Two Doctoral programs (PhD) were created, one in Economics and the other in Computer Science.
 In 2002 the Institute of Public Politics was created as well as the Center for Regional Development.
 A new Optical Communications laboratory was built for the Research Center on Automation Technology.
 The CAIL, Language Learning and Research Complex (Conjunto para el Aprendizaje e Investigación en Lenguas) was finished in 2005.
 The Real Madrid Soccer school was established.

 In 2006, 11 new bachelor's degrees and 9 master's degree programs opened, including the innovative programs at the undergraduate level in Nanotechnology and Molecular Engineering, and Culinary Arts.
 The launching of academic programs for 2007 in Health Sciences: Medicine, Odontology and Nursing was announced.
 In 2011, the treatment plant of residual waters was inaugurated.

 Capilla del Arte (Art Chapel) in the Historic Centre of Puebla.

 Capilla del Arte

 The Capilla del Arte (Art Chapel) was opened by UDLAP in the Historic Centre of Puebla district of the city of Puebla.
 It has a contemporary art gallery, cultural center, and auditorium, for cultural programs of music, dance, theater, film, literature, and arts to connect Puebla society with students, professors and artists.
 It is housed in a historical 1910s Art Nouveau style commercial building, originally constructed for the exclusive department store La Ciudad de México, and later housing another Mexican department store, Fábricas de Francia.

+Conflict between boards of trustees and campus takeover

+On July 12, Armando Ríos Piter was presented as the new rector of the University of the Americas Puebla after being selected by the five members of its new board of trustees.
+Enrique Rodríguez, a spokesperson for the Jenkins family, disputed the appointment, arguing that it violated university statutes requiring a new rector to be chosen by members of the university's business council through a search committee.